-- Following the Ministry of Private Education guidelines, the 100 KD. registration fee is non-refundable. - A student, who withdraws from day 1 of the school year until October 31, shall pay 30% of the tuition fees: the registration fee is excluded.

-• A student, who withdraws from November 1st until end of the first semester, shall pay 50% of the tuition fees; the registration fee is excluded.

-• A student, who withdraws from the first day of the second semester or thereafter, shall pay the tuition fees in full.
+- Following the Ministry of Private Education guidelines, the 100 KD. registration fee is non-refundable. - A student, who withdraws from day 1 of the school year until October 31, shall pay 30% of the tuition fees: the registration fee is excluded. - A student, who withdraws from November 1st until December 31, shall pay 50% of the tuition fees; the registration fee is excluded. - A student, who withdraws from January 1st until the first day of the second semester, shall pay 2/3 of the tuition fees; the registration fee is excluded. - A student, who withdraws from the first day of the second semester or thereafter, shall pay the tuition fees in full.

-• Parents are requested to inform the school during the pre-registration process for the next academic year, of their intention to withdraw their child.
+Parents are requested to inform the school during the pre-registration process for the next academic year, of their intention to withdraw their child.